omatamix/session-lock/.github/CONTRIBUTING.md

-# How to contribute to Session
+# How to contribute to Session Lock

 ## Did you find a bug or an error or have a new feature idea?